kolenaIO/kolena/docs/metrics/average-precision.md

 ![object detection example - PR curve](../assets/images/metrics-ap-od-pr.png)

-Notice the zigzag pattern, called “**wiggles**” — the precision goes down with FPs and goes up again with TPs as the recall increases.
+Notice the zigzag pattern, often referred to as “**wiggles**” — the precision goes down with FPs and goes up again with TPs as the recall increases.
 It is a common practice to first smooth out the wiggles before calculating the AP metric by taking the maximum precision value to its graphical right side of each recall value.
 This is why AP is called the **approximation** of the area under the PR curve.
 The interpolated precision at each recall is defined: